 Most small businesses, by contrast, remained nimble and local, adapting to meet the needs of customers.
 Success rewarded innovation, and the costs of failure were borne by individuals, rather than the collective.

 The more abstract work becomes, and the more distant from its customers, the more difficult many people find it to engage with deeply.
 Relatively small groups of interdependent workers with direct links to customers, such as those in small businesses, are associated with more team cohesion and satisfaction.
 People who are disconnected from the beneficiaries of their work tend to be less motivated to serve their customers well, both as individuals and as teams.

 On a large scale, centralisation and specialisation also need more management effort to connect the dissociated parts.
 This means employing more people at public cost to coordinate the work of others.
 This all contributes to diseconomies of scale, reduced service quality, and lower satisfaction for workers.

-Breaking up big bureaucracies to commission small units, which self-manage in pursuit of defined outcomes, can combine small business innovation with public objectives.
 Quality and service standards can be set by a commissioner, with delivery methods determined within the small unit.

 Some models are already in place, e.g. Dutch community nursing and homecare which created hundreds of small self-managed teams that are more efficient and effective.
 Mutual models take a different approach to the same end.
 Services are better and more efficient.
 Staff are more committed, motivated, and closer to one another and their customers.